 Can MintMCP integrate with existing data sources?

-MintMCP provides 50+ pre-built connectors for common data sources including Snowflake, Elasticsearch, Gmail, PostgreSQL, MySQL, MongoDB, and more.
-The platform supports all major AI clients: Claude (Desktop and Web), ChatGPT (via Custom GPTs), Microsoft Copilot, Cursor, Gemini, and custom MCP-compatible agents.
+MintMCP provides hosted MCP connectors for common data sources including Snowflake, Elasticsearch, Gmail, PostgreSQL, MySQL, MongoDB, and more.
+The platform supports major AI clients including Claude, ChatGPT, Microsoft Copilot, Cursor, Gemini, and custom MCP-compatible agents.
 Teams can also create custom connectors for proprietary systems.

 What is shadow AI?

 Shadow AI refers to AI tool usage that occurs outside IT visibility and governance.
-MintMCP transforms shadow AI into sanctioned AI by providing complete visibility into AI tool usage, enforcing access policies, and maintaining audit trails, all without disrupting existing developer workflows.
-The platform enables self-service access with built-in governance, so teams can adopt AI tools safely rather than working around IT restrictions.
+MintMCP transforms shadow AI into sanctioned AI by providing complete visibility into AI tool usage, enforcing access policies, and maintaining audit trails, all while minimizing disruption to existing developer workflows.
+The platform enables governed self-service access, so teams can adopt AI tools safely rather than working around IT restrictions.

 How does MintMCP compare to TrueFoundry?